Xilmi/Rotp-Fusion/FeaturesChanges.md

   - in tech panel too.
   - filled when % is shown.
 - Improved the appearance of Tech bubbles.
+- Extended "Default Design" feature: New default will be applied to shipyards if "Shift" is down.
+- "Colonies Building:" values will be updated after a new "Default Design" is asked to swap shipyard production.
+- Added default design icon in Empire Military panel.
+- Added default design icon in Colonies panel.
+- Added a unification notice after accepting or rejecting the vote, as sharing knowledge across empires can take a long time for very large galaxies.

 ### Guide and Help: